-James works with Dr. Niall Winters and the Learning and New Technologies group.
+James works with Professor Niall Winters, Dr. Chris Paton, and the Learning and New Technologies group.

 His research interests focus on the use of mobile technologies to train health workers in low- and middle-income countries, especially in sub-Saharan Africa.
 He is particularly interested in the role of mobile technologies (mHealth) for the supportive supervision of Community Health Workers (CHWs).

 His thesis will focus on the design, delivery and evaluation of a mobile based supervision platform for CHWs in rural Uganda.

 Prior to commencing the DPhil, James was a medical doctor based in Cambridge, with a specific interest in Global Health.
 He has previously spent time working in Uganda and Kenya with various NGOs and was Kennedy Scholar at Harvard University working with Dr. Thomas Burke at the Massachusetts General Hospital Division of Global Health and Human Rights, as well as a Visiting Scholar at Stanford University Center for Health Education.

 He has been recognised for his work in the field of mHealth with awards and grants from The Royal Society of Medicine, The Velji Foundation, The Oxford Centre for Comparative and International Education and The British Medical Association.

 He is always happy to connect with others working in the field and has active collaborations with University of Cambridge, New York University, Makerere University, Columbia University, and The World Health Organization.”

 - O’Donovan J et al. “We are the people whose opinions don’t matter”.
 A photovoice study exploring challenges faced by community health workers in Uganda.
 Global Public Health.
 2019.